Managing security policies

 Choose a length from 1 to 32 characters.
 Select None to enforce no minimum length.
 The default is 8 characters.

 You can specify a password history length to prevent users from recycling passwords too quickly.
-Select the password history length from the drop-down list.
+Select the password history length from the list.
 Choose from 3, 5, 10, or 20.
 Select None to enforce no restrictions on password reuse.
 The default is 10.

 Select from the following check boxes to apply constraints to the password contents.
 In general, the password quality improves with more selected check boxes: